RashadH202/wepython/README.md

         This application is very basic use of the pygame library and python.

         it shows how to use pygame functions, an how  to use basic loop statements

+# # CarGame2 - Project 1

+day - 1
+        generated most of the required sprites. day - 2
+        finishing touches, such as closing the app, and ensure every function can be ran via the game screen.
+Summary -
+        This project uses classes, functions, variables, and pygame library.